ThoughtWorksInc/DeepLearning.scala/README.md

 * Support element-wise `map`/`reduce` and other higher-order functions on GPU.
 * Support distributed models and distributed training on [Spark](https://spark.apache.org/).

-Version 3.0 will be released in late 2017.

 ## Links

 * [Homepage](http://deeplearning.thoughtworks.school/)